You spend hours writing the most fascinating, well-researched blog post…

 Moz studied thousands of titles on the first page of various Google results and found that post titles were frequently cut off between 42 to 68 characters.

-That means your headlines should average around 57 characters – right in the middle of the safe zone for avoiding cutoffs.
+That means your headlines should average around 57 characters — right in the middle of the safe zone for avoiding cut-offs in the search engine results page (SERP).

 Some letters take up more space than others (“m” vs. “i”) so you can get super technical on this if you want, but really, just focus on concise titles that fall under that 57 character guideline and you’ll be well ahead of the competition.